 “VICIdial- it was dirt cheap, but it doesn’t compare.
 You can’t even put it in the same realm as Convoso.”-Ariel Ayalon, Operational Manager, Senior Healthcare Advisors

 Outdated UI and Poor Reporting – 69% of Respondents

 The most common issue facing VICIdial users?
 An interface that’s outdated and difficult to navigate.
 Nearly 7 in 10 call centers noted the VICIdial interface and manual reporting process as a significant pain point.

 And the teams we talked to aren’t the only ones who experience this issue.
 Here’s what a reviewer had to say at Capterra: “Being free and open-source, I suppose I can’t complain too much.
-But the front-end/GUI could use an overhaul pretty bad.
+But the front-end/GUI could use an overhaul pretty badly.
 The interface looks like a mid-90s website.”

 To maintain agent efficiency and productivity, an easy-to-use user interface is essential.
 The same goes for managers who need to keep tabs on performance through real-time reporting.

 After all, payroll is the biggest cost at outbound call centers.
 Every second spent fumbling with a clunky UI represents payroll going out the window.
-And that inefficiency is only compounded when it’s reports on your agents’ efficiency that you’re struggling to pull!
+And that inefficiency is only compounded when it’s reporting on your agents’ efficiency that you’re struggling to pull!

 Low Contact and Connection Rates – 63% of Respondents

 Call centers not connecting with leads will drive up their second biggest cost: data.
 That is, if you’re not reaching your prospects, you risk burning through costly leads and lists.
 The questions and frustrations only grow from there: How do you justify the high cost of quality leads if you’re unable to reach them?

 A large majority of the teams we talked to reported this as one of their biggest challenges.
 But what’s behind VICIdial’s low contact rates?
 The answer actually lies in our respondents’ other pain points.